Pastor Babu Cherian

 2. Rooted in Him

 The root of a plant does not go to deep within one day.
 It is through constant relationship of several days that the experience of ‘bring rooted’ become possible.
 Who can uproot a tree with deep roots and of several years?
 No strong wind can shake its roots!
-Paul says that, neither hardship or persecution or famine or nakedness or danger or sword can separate me from the love of Christ (Romans.8:35).
+Paul says that, neither hardship or persecution or famine or nakedness or danger or sword can separate me from the love of Christ (Rom.
+8:35).

 3. Attain Spiritual growth